Package 'markovDP'

 sim

-# Note that all simulations start at s_1 and that the simulated avg. reward
+# Note that all simulations for this model start at s_1 and that the simulated avg. reward

-# is therefore an estimate to the U value for the start state s_1.
+# is therefore an estimate to the value function for the start state s_1.

 policy(sol)[1, ]